ABOUT THE AREA

 Multiple Use Zoning: R-1B (SUBURBAN RESIDENTIAL)

 A little bit country!
-Are you looking for a strong commuity to build your product?
+Are you looking for a strong community to build your product?
 We introduce to you the new Riverdale Estates Subdivision.
-Located just minutes from the Stan eld International airport, this community fronts onto the Shubenacadie River with 110+ lots being developed in 2 phases – riverside lots available.
-Only minutes from the Irving Big Stop, Trans Canada Highway,the town center of En eld, shopping, beautiful Oak eld Golf Course and Airlane Golf Club.
+Located just minutes from the Stanfield International airport, this community fronts onto the Shubenacadie River with 60 lots being developed.
+Only minutes from the Irving Big Stop, Trans Canada Highway,the town center of Enfield, shopping, beautiful Oakfield Golf Course and Airlane Golf Club.
 Buyers who work in the city are just 30 minutes from Downtown Halifax, 20 minutes to Dartmouth Crossing and the Burnside Commercial Park.
 Call today for more details on this amazing opportunity!

 902 452 1639